-Stone opened the scoring on a power play when he took Eichel’s no-look pass and fired a shot into the net.
+Stone opened the scoring on a power play when he took Eichel’s no-look pass at the hash marks and fired a shot into the net.
 It was his ninth goal of the season and Eichel’s 15th assist.

 Ottawa also got on the board with a man advantage, when Sanderson’s drive from the blue line deflected slightly off Vegas defenseman Alec Martinez’s stick and past Thompson to tie it.

-NOTES: Eichel has at least one point in 16 of Vegas’ first 21 games. … Playing in his 900th career game, Golden Knights defenseman Alex Pietrangelo got his team-high 18th assist of the season. … Sanderson became the first Montana-born skater in NHL history to score a goal. … With his assist on Sanderson’s goal, Tim Stützle became Ottawa’s franchise leader in points before the age of 21 with 106.
+NOTES: After playing his first 758 games with St. Louis, Pietrangelo has played his last 142 with the Golden Knights. … Sanderson became the first Montana-born skater in NHL history to score a goal. … With his assist on Sanderson’s goal, Tim Stützle became Ottawa’s franchise leader in points before the age of 21 with 106.

 Senators: Visit the Anaheim Ducks on Friday.